 This SQL query provides the Directors' Firstname, Lastname, the name of their departments, and the average employee's salary by joining the three tables using the appropriate join types and conditions.
 The RIGHT JOIN between Employee_Table and Department_Table ensures that all departments are included in the result, even if they have no employees.
 The INNER JOIN between Department_Table and Directorjable ensures that only departments with directors are included in the result.
 The GROUP BY clause groups the result by the directors' names and departments' names, and calculates the average salary for each group using the AVG function.
 Reference: SQL Joins - W3Schools, SQL GROUP BY Statement - W3Schools

-Which of the following is NOT a valid cross-validation method?
+Which of the following is the definition of accuracy?